The Leo Baeck Day School: New direction

 In January 2011, the school was accepted as an official International Baccalaureate school for the Middle School years.
-The introduction of "Best Practices" in the Primary grades supports the IB philosophy, although the Primary School is not an official International Baccalaureate school.
+The introduction of This transition to becoming an IB School culminated with the school being accepted as into IB's Primary Years Programme.

 Since the initiation of the International Baccalaureate Program, the school has taken a more progressive approach to learning, including the introduction of technology in the curriculum.
-That consists of the installation of a SMARTBoard in every classroom, hard-wired and mobile computer labs used by all grades - including a Junior Technology Lab at the South Campus, a set of iPads at each campus, use of web-based technology to enable cross-campus planning and collaboration, and the development of a new IB-based Middle School Technology course that was implemented in 2010-2011.
+That consists of the installation of a SMARTBoard in every classroom, hard-wired and mobile computer labs used by all grades - including dedicated one-to-one Chrome OS devices for students from grade 3 to 5, iPads for students from Kindergarten through Grade 2, use of web-based technology to enable cross-campus planning and collaboration, and the development of a new IB-based Middle School Technology course that was implemented in 2010-2011.
 In 2017, the school achieved accreditation as a Canadian Accredited Independent School (CAIS).
 The CAIS seal denotes commitment to going above and beyond in delivering an effective and impactful education by evaluating every aspect of the school’s operations.